 Grilled Chicken Cobb Salad (Paleo, Whole30)

 Tender chunks of chicken over a garden of goodies topped with a Jalapeño Green Goddess dressing is the salad you will crave this summer.
+You will love everything about this salad: the crisp and fresh greens, tender and juicy chicken, crunchy pumpkin seeds, and my favorite part, the creamy soft boiled eggs!
 When I think of a summer salad, this is it and I honestly could eat this every single day!

 Why Chicken is So Good For You!

 We all know that chicken is a tasty and fantastic source of protein, but do you know why it is so good for you?
 Chicken, along with many other sources of animal protein, such as beef, eggs and fish, are a complete source of protein.
 This means that all nine essential amino acids are present and available to you when you eat these foods.

 When it comes to nutrients, anything labeled as “essential” means that your body cannot make or synthesize this nutrient, so it must be provided to your body by the foods you eat.

 As mentioned above, there are nine essential amino acids that we must eat everyday to provide our bodies energy as well as the building blocks necessary in everyday functions such as growth and repair, immune support, and in the synthesis of our hormones and neurotransmitters.

 The nine essential amino acids and their roles are :